TULiberalArts/Psychology/pages/research.md

 ## Temple University Clinics

-### Adult Anxiety
+### Adult Anxiety Cinic of Temple
-What is social anxiety and why should an adult seek treatment?
-How effective are current treatments?
-Directed by **[Richard Heimberg](https://liberalarts.temple.edu/academics/faculty/heimberg-richard)**, the Adult Anxiety Clinic of Temple (AACT) provides evidence-based treatment for adults.
-In collaboration with other clinical scientists, the AACT also studies the efficacy of cognitive-behavioral and other therapies for social anxiety disorder as well  as methods to help patients overcome anxiety about visiting the dentist.
+Directed by **[Dr. Richard Heimberg](https://liberalarts.temple.edu/academics/faculty/heimberg-richard)**, the Adult Anxiety Clinic of Temple (AACT) is a treatment and research clinic specializing in evidence-based treatment for adult social anxiety disorder (SAD).
+SAD is characterized by persistent fears of social and/or performance situations.
+Clients 18 years and older who pursue treatment at the AACT receive individual cognitive-behavioral therapy (CBT) on a sliding fee scale.
+Additionally, the AACT conducts a variety of ongoing research studies aimed at understanding the nature and treatment of SAD and related disorders, including dental anxiety and other anxiety-related disorders.
+For more information about our clinic and the intake process for prospective clients, please visit our website below.
 - [Adult Anxiety Clinic](http://sites.temple.edu/anxiety/)

 ### Child and Adolescent Anxiety Disorders
-Different treatments for anxiety disorders in youth may have different success rates.
+Different treatments for anxiety disorders in youth have different success rates.
 Which treatments are more effective than others and for whom?
-This clinic uses and evaluates comprehensive approaches to treat anxiety in children and adolescents—individual treatment, family treatment, brief treatment, and computer-assisted programs—to further knowledge, assessment, and treatment of anxiety and related disorders in youth. **[Philip C. Kendall](https://liberalarts.temple.edu/academics/faculty/kendall-philip-c)** is principal investigator and director of the clinic.
+The Child & Adolescent Anxiety Disorders Clinic (CAADC), where the Coping Cat program was developed is always engaged in research evaluating the efficacy and effectiveness of treatment approaches for anxiety in youth.
+Our hope is that the research results will lead to a better understanding of anxiety and how to best help youth to manage it.
+We have been involved in several multi-site Randomized Clinical Trials evaluating anxiety treatments and we have examined the dissemination of our Coping Cat treatment in school settings. **[Philip C. Kendall, PhD, ABPP](https://liberalarts.temple.edu/academics/faculty/kendall-philip-c)** is principal investigator and director of the clinic.
 - [Child and Adolescent Anxiety Disorders Clinic](http://childanxiety.org/wps/)

 ### Psychological Services